simranamesar/academic-advisor-agent/README.md

-# Academic Advisor — Multi-Agent System (terminal)
+# Academic Advisor — Multi-Agent System

 A small **orchestrator + specialist agents** system that answers student questions from five SRH documents.
 No frontend — it runs in the terminal.
 Retrieval is